pinksheep

 "Check our Notion content calendar every morning.
 For any post with today's publish date and an ap..."

-Review the manifest
+Review the plan

-See exactly what the agent will read, write, and in what order.
+See exactly what your assistant will read, write, and in what order.
 Make changes before it runs.

-Approve and deploy
+Approve and start

-Confirm the plan, then deploy it.
-Your agent gets to work inside your tools, and you stay in control of important actions.
+Confirm the plan, then start it.
+Your assistant gets to work inside your tools, and you stay in control of important actions.

 What is AI Content Assistant?

 An AI content assistant helps teams handle the operational side of content management: publishing approved posts on schedule, compiling performance reports, and generating content briefs with keyword data.
-Pinksheep lets content managers describe what they need in plain English and builds agents that connect Notion, WordPress, Google Docs, and analytics tools.
+Pinksheep lets content managers describe what they need in plain English and builds AI assistants that connect Notion, WordPress, Google Docs, and analytics tools.
 You decide where publishing stays review-first.

-Built-in controls on every agent
+Built-in controls on every assistant

-- Every action logged.
+• Every action logged.
 Every cost visible.
 Full control.

-- Spend caps are on by default.
+• Spend caps are on by default.

-- Connects to 500+ business apps your team already uses.
+• Connects to 500+ business apps your team already uses.

 Where Content Manager teams usually start